 Depending on how much is left in the tube, it generally lasts for several more days in our family of three.

-Related article: 12 Surprising Frugal Tips that Thrifty people love
+Related post: 12 Surprising Frugal Tips that Thrifty people love

-Related article: 6 Secrets to Covert Clutter into Cash
+Related post: 6 Secrets to Covert Clutter into Cash

 17. Make your shampoo or sauces last longer

 How do you get that last bit of shampoo from the bottom of the container?

 Give it several hard shakes.
 It’s good exercise too 🙂